friave/DruidVSNecromancer/README.md

 To run the aplication you need to install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 Now run in terminal server in python and click on "Go Live" in bottom right corner in VS Code, it should open new tab in the browser.

+You need two players/two tabs with the same name of the game to start the battle.